Get started with MizzouApply here

 The online master’s degree in library and information science with an emphasis in library media specialist from MU is an ALA-accredited program that prepares school librarians to help students (and others) become digitally literate.
 If you want to combine technology and literature to help others succeed, this is the program for you.

-This program is for people who are already certified to teach in the state of Missouri.
-Certified to teach, but not in Missouri?
+This program is for people who want to become school librarians in the state of Missouri, and has paths for people who already hold teacher certification and for those who do not.
+Want to be a school librarian in a state other than Missouri?
 Contact Denice Adkins at firstname.lastname@example.org to ask if this program is the right choice for you.

 Official nameMaster of library and information science with an emphasis in library media specialist (MLIS)

 Program typeMaster's degree